 In serious matters it is better to beg God humbly than to send forth a flood of words that will only offend the listeners and have no effect on those who are guilty.

-This excerpt from a letter by St. John Bosco (Epistolario, Torino 1959, 4, 201-203) is used in the Roman Office of Readings for the liturgical memorial of Don Bosco on January 31.
+This post is an excerpt from a letter by St. John Bosco (Epistolario, Torino 1959, 4, 201-203).
+It appears in the Roman Office of Readings for the liturgical memorial of Don Bosco on January 31.